johan-gorter/autopilot/README.md

 So how do we create web applications that enable Copilot chat to be used as an autopilot to create most of the code?
 Let's recap what we have learned:

- - We need to create a lot of small files of documentation, so we can provide the right input to Copilot chat.
+ - We need to create a lot of small files of documentation, in order to provide the right input to Copilot chat.
- - We need to split up the code into small files, so Copilot chat can create it using a single prompt.
+ - We need to split up the code into small files, so Copilot chat can create them using a single prompt.
  - We should use existing API's and libraries, and be reluctant to create our own abstractions (like helper functions, baseclasses, custom elements).
 Repeating yourself is no longer a very big maintenance issue.